openSUSE/news-o-o/_posts/2010-05-04-opensuselinuxtag-2010.markdown

-#### [The Free Software Hell And How To Escape It](http://www.linuxtag.org/2010/en/program/free-conference/wednesday/details.html?talkid=467) - With Adrian SchrÃ¶ter and Henne Vogelsang
+#### [The Free Software Hell And How To Escape It](http://www.linuxtag.org/2010/en/program/free-conference/wednesday/details.html?talkid=467) - With Adrian Schröter and Henne Vogelsang

 After it is possible for users of software to easily escape the famous dependency hell with smart and user-friendly package managers this talk will show you how free and open source software developers can escape the next circle - The Free Software Distribution Hell.